fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-changes-english.rst

 Most significant changes were:

- - in ``Common``: bug in the command-line argument specified for the debug key, found and fixed by Cédric Pasteur (cedric.pasteur at ens.fr)
+ - in ``Myriad``: bug in the command-line argument specified for the debug key, found and fixed by Cédric Pasteur (cedric.pasteur at ens.fr)

  - in ``WOOPER``: unexpected messages are now notified with the PID of the receiving instance